John J. Hutchens Jr.

-Research Interests: I am an aquatic ecologist interested in the structure and function of stream and wetland ecosystems.
-My research focuses on understanding how human activity influences organisms and ecosystem processes in streams, freshwater wetlands, and salt marshes.
-Current projects in my lab include:
+I am an aquatic ecologist interested in the structure and function of stream and wetland ecosystems.
+I am especially interested in how human activity influences aquatic ecosystems, and typically focus on benthic macroinvertebrates and ecosystem processes in freshwater streams and wetlands, and salt marshes.